 Under Obamacare, COBRA health insurance beneficiaries have additional coverage options, even if they lose coverage under a group plan outside of the ACA’s nationwide Open Enrollment Period (OEP).

-To help find the right health plan for you, enter your zip code where requested on this page to see a quote.
+To help find the right health plan for you, get a health insurance quote with eHealth.